As you can see from the map above, Friesland is found in the north of the Netherlands. Friesland was once part of the larger region of Frisia.

 Stavoren is Friesland's oldest city.
 It was a rich little town until the port silted up.
 During the summer Stavoren can be reached by ferry for pedestrians and cyclists from Enkuizen.

-Hindeloopen is famous for the unique paintwork, narrow streets and wooden bridges.
-It's inside one of the tow national parks in Friesland--ideal for walkers and cyclists.
-Hindeloopen Art is found in a particular style of painted furniture which started in the mid 1600s and is still produced.
+Hindeloopen is famous for the unique paintwork, narrow streets, and wooden bridges.
+It's inside one of the two national parks in Friesland--ideal for walkers and cyclists.
+Hindeloopen Art is found in a particular style of painted furniture which started in the mid-1600s and is still produced.
 Faux marble and scenes from Greek mythology dominate this style.
 A web page gives you an idea of what's behind Hindeloopen Art.

-Workum is known for its pottery and for a museum dedicated to popular dutch artist Jopie Huisman, known for his incredibly detailed portraits and still lifes of everyday objects, as in his famous "worn out underpants" and shoes; he pictured the poverty of his time, the early 20th century.
+Workum is known for its pottery and for a museum dedicated to popular Dutch artist Jopie Huisman, known for his incredibly detailed portraits and still lifes of everyday objects, as in his famous "worn out underpants" and shoes; he pictured the poverty of his time, the early 20th century.
+Workum Hotels.

 Harlingen is a seaport city with ferry service to the Wadden Islands of Terschelling and Vlieland.
 The 'Visserijdagen' is the big summer festival in Harlingen, held on the last week of August.
 From Harlingen, you can hop on a fishing boat and ply the Waddensea.

 Franeker, in the center of "mound country," offers the tourist the oldest student pub in the Netherlands, Bogt van Guné (the university is gone, but you can still have a beer).
 The castle in the center of town is called Martenastins was build in 1498.
 Each year on the 5th Wednesday after the 30th of June the 'Franeker Kaatspartij' is held.
 It's a handball tournament on a feast day.